iColdPlayer/kasir/readme.md

 # then activate it
 source env/bin/activate

-# Install the all the dependencies
+# Install all the dependencies
 pip install -r requirements.txt

 # Migrate